 In 2019, there was a drop in federal interest rates from the previous year for borrowers.
 Federal rates often fluctuate from year to year.
 Here are federal student loan interest rates for the past five years for comparison:

 When it comes to student loan options, Federal loans should be your first option when looking for money for college.
 Private loans are a great choice when federal loans don’t cover the complete cost of school.

 How to shop for private student loans

 When shopping for the best private student loan, interest rates are the main factor you should be looking at.
-It’s not the only thing to consider but is important to secure a good rate.
+It’s not the only thing to consider, but securing a good rate is crucial.
 Lenders also play an important role in the rate you’re eligible to receive, with some offering better deals than others.